This page shows you how to add the structured data that search operators depend on.

 <r n="1"> ... <PageMap> <DataObject type="person"> <Attribute name="location" value="Googlelandia"/> <Attribute name="role" value="Technical Writer"/> </DataObject> </PageMap> ... </r>

-To see what Google extracts for a page, use the Rich Snippets Testing Tool in Google's Webmaster Tools site.
+To see what Google extracts for a page, use the Structured Data Testing Tool in Google's Search Console site.
 The data Google extracts from pages is continually being extended, so check back periodically to see if the data you want has been made available.
 In the meantime, if you need custom data that does not correspond to a defined microformat, you can use PageMaps.

 Using Resource Description Framework in Attributes (RDFa)